 The private sector action is being driven by a growth in understanding of the business opportunities, local and global market pressure and existing and forthcoming legislation.
 Actions range from adopting new products and processes to new service offerings to retrofitting of existing operations to make them more energy efficient and less emissions intensive.
 With suitable support this growth in action will continue.

 President Ramaphosa signed into law on May 26, 2019, a carbon for company-level carbon taxes, signaling his commitment to mitigate climate change in South Africa.
 The carbon tax applies to entities that operate emission generation facilities at a combined installed capacity equal or above their carbon tax threshold.
 Each emissions generating facility must obtain a license to operate and report their emissions through the National Greenhouse Gas Emission Reporting Regulations of the Department of Environment, Forestry and Fisheries.
 The GoSA set the carbon tax at 120 ZAR (7.91 USD) per ton of carbon dioxide (CO2) but implemented a soft start including a phased rollout.
-The Minister of Finance in his February 2022 national budget speech announced an increase to the carbon tax rate from USD 8 to USD 9 (R144), effective from 1 January 2022.
+The Minister of Finance in his February 2022 speech announced an increase to the carbon tax rate from USD 8 to USD 9 (R144), effective from 1 January 2022.
 He also provided more clarity on the tax announcing an increase in the carbon tax rate, a delay in the roll out of the second phase of the carbon tax, and a reference to the Climate Change Bill, under consideration in the parliament, that makes it compulsory for taxpayers to participate in the carbon budget system.
 To uphold South Africa’s COP26 commitments, the carbon tax rate will increase each year by at least one USD until it reaches USD 20 per ton of CO2.
 Starting in 2026, the carbon price increases more rapidly every year to reach at least USD 30 by 2030, and USD 120 beyond 2050.
 The carbon tax is being implemented in three phases, with the second phase originally scheduled to start in January 2023 having been postponed to the beginning of 2026.
 Taxpayers will continue to enjoy tax-free allowances which reduce their carbon tax liability.
 These allowances are given as rebates or refunds when the allowances being applied for are verified.
 The following allowances were permitted: 60 percent allowance for fossil fuel combustion; 10 percent trade exposure allowance; five percent performance allowance: five percent, carbon budget allowance; and a five percent offset allowance.
 The Act stipulates those multiple allowances can be granted to the same taxpayer.
 However, the total may not exceed 95 percent.
 Regulations regarding the trade exposure and performance allowances are determined by National Treasury.

 The South African Air Quality Act of 2004 established minimum emissions standards (MES) for a wide range of industries and technologies from combustion installation to the metallurgical industry.
 The MES have been poorly enforced but there is growing pressure on the GoSA to hold companies accountable due to the negative impact air pollution is having on human health.
 In March 2022 the Pretoria High Court, in a suit brought by the Center for Environmental Rights, ruled that the Department of Forestry, Fisheries and the Environment (DFFE) has unreasonably delayed regulations to implement and enforce air pollution standards.